Skip to main content

 9 min read

-Villa La Palagina doesn't publish a wedding price list — so here's the honest version.
+Villa La Palagina publishes venue hire from €5,460, with the rest quoted to your weekend — so here's the honest version.
 Based on the enquiries we handle for this estate and what comparable Chianti properties charge, a 50-guest wedding weekend here realistically lands in the €45,000–70,000 range all-in.
 This guide breaks down where that money goes, what the estate actually offers, and two nearby alternatives with pricing we can confirm today.

 What Villa La Palagina is — and why couples keep asking about it